 Topics at the symposium:

-On the morning of 25 May 2019, as part of an anniversary matinée the 150 year history of the opera house and its international artistic importance far beyond the borders of Austria will be celebrated, as will the artists who bring the opera house to life performance after performance.
+On 25th May 2019, 10 a.m., as part of an anniversary matinée the 150 year history of the opera house and its international artistic importance far beyond the borders of Austria will be celebrated, as will the artists who bring the opera house to life performance after performance.

 On the evening of 25 May 2019 - the anniversary of its opening - a star-studded festival première of Richard Strauss’ Die Frau ohne Schatten will take place.
 Together with his librettist Hugo von Hofmannsthal, Strauss, at the time director of the opera house, developed a fairytale, complex and psychologically discriminating work that received its world première a hundred years ago, on 10 October 1919 at the opera house on the Ring.
 Since then, Die Frau ohne Schatten has enjoyed a rich performance history and is regarded as a special highlight of Viennese and international music theatre.